AriTheElk/inferno-boilerplate/docs/CLI.md

   container.js
 ```

 You must first choose a template for that maker to use.
-Currently there's only two available, one for a Stateless Functional
-Component and another for a Stateful Container Component.
-You can view and modify the templates via the `internals/templates/`
+Currently there's only two available, one for a **Stateless Presentational Component** and another for a **Stateful Container Component**.
+You can view and modify the templates via
-directory.
+the `internals/templates/` directory.

 ### Name